matthewjosephtaylor/blog.mjt.dev/content/big-data/how-large-assets-docker.md

 Effectively the image tag becomes the [URI](https://en.wikipedia.org/wiki/Uniform_Resource_Identifier) of the asset, which makes it easy both computationally and cognitively to deal with.

-Importantly this tag is universal and can be pulled/pushed and referenced across machines.
+Importantly this tag is universal and can be pulled/pushed and referenced across machines using the existing Docker registry/repository infrastructure.

 ## Use Image Assets